yeojz/metalsmith-react-templates/README.md

 :-------------|:-------------|:-------------
 | `propsKey` | `null` | Specifies a key containing the props to provide to the template.
 If left unspecified, a generic props containing all keys is provided.
 | `noConflict` | `true` | By default, this plugin will read from the `rtemplate` key in your `yaml` front matter.
 However, if this is the only templating plugin, you may set `noConflict` to `false` to use the `template` key instead.

+## Related

+-   [jsx-render-engine](https://www.npmjs.com/package/jsx-render-engine) - The core of this module.

 ## License